Formula vs. Breastfeeding: Making the Right Choice

 How long can ready-to-feed formula safely sit at room temperature?

 Previously prepared formula milk stays good for up to two hours at room temperature.
-Beyond that, you will have to dispose of the formula and prepare a fresh bottle.
+Beyond that, you must dispose of the formula and prepare a fresh bottle.
 However, if stored in a refrigerator, you can use it for 24 hours.

 Can I heat formula milk in the microwave?